top of page

 • What is messianic Jew?

-• Why is the Messianic community considered a movement of living faith and not a religion?
+• Is the Messianic movement a religion?

-• Differences between Messianic Jews and Christians
+• Is there a difference between Messianic Jews and Christians?

-Messianic faith combines belief in the one God of Israel with belief in Jesus Christ as the Messiah and Savior, rooted in the Hebrew Scriptures (Tanakh) and prophecies about the coming of the Messiah, some of which Jesus has already fulfilled and some of which He will yet fulfill in the future.
-To learn more, please visit: https://www.harvestofasher.com/about-us/yeshua-and-jewish-festivals
+The Messianic faith combines a belief in the One True God of Israel (Deuteronomy 6:4) with the belief in Jesus Christ as the promised Messiah and Savior, as rooted in the Hebrew Scriptures (Tanakh/Old Testament).
+Yeshua’s birth, death and resurrection partially fulfilled the Old Testament prophecies about the coming of the Messiah, while other prophecies are yet to be fulfill in the future.

-• Can non-Jews attend Messianic congregations?
+• Can Gentile Believers attend Messianic congregations?

 • Are Messianic Jews accepted in Israel?

-• Jesus Christ was Jew?
+• Was Jesus Christ a Jew?

-In the Gospel of Matthew, Jesus says: "I was sent only to the lost sheep of the house of Israel" (Matt.
+In the Gospel of Matthew, Yeshua says: "I was sent only to the lost sheep of the house of Israel" (Matt.
 15:24).
 This shows that His initial mission was focused on the restoration and salvation of the people of Israel.
 In the book of Isaiah, it is said that Israel is to be "a light to the nations" (Isa.
 49:6).
-Jesus, as the Jewish Messiah, first came to the Israelites to renew their calling and, through them, bring the light of salvation to all nations.
-After His resurrection, Jesus told His disciples: "Go therefore and make disciples of all nations" (Matt.
+Yeshua, as the Jewish Messiah, first came to the Israelites to renew their calling and, through them, bring the light of salvation to all nations.
+After His resurrection, Yeshua told His disciples: "Go therefore and make disciples of all nations" (Matt.
 28:19).
 This demonstrates that salvation was not limited to Israel but began with them.
 Prophets of the Old Testament, such as Isaiah and Zechariah, foretold that the nations of the world would join in worshiping the God of Israel (Isa.
 2:2-3; Zech.
 8:23).
+God's approach to Israel demonstrates His faithfulness to the promises made to the patriarchs.
+Israel was the bearer of the Torah and traditions that laid the groundwork for the coming of the Messiah.

 The parable of the grafted branch in Romans 11 highlights the continuing importance of the people of Israel in God’s plan of salvation.
 The Apostle Paul uses this image to explain how the Gentiles gained access to God’s blessings through faith while emphasizing that the Jews remain a central part of this plan.
 Paul compares Israel to an olive tree, with its root representing God’s covenant with Abraham and the promises given to the Jewish people.
 The Jews are the natural branches, while the Gentiles are the wild branches that were grafted into the tree.
 In Romans 11:17-18, Paul reminds the Gentiles that they receive blessings through the root connected to Israel and warns them against pride or contempt for the Jews.
 In Romans 11:23-24, he shows that Jews who rejected the Messiah can be restored to God’s people through faith.
 In Romans 11:25-26, Paul explains that Israel’s temporary “hardening” serves the purpose of including the Gentiles, but God has not abandoned Israel.
 At the end of time, "all Israel will be saved," underscoring the enduring importance of the Jewish people.